tooploox/oya/TUTORIAL.md

 ## What is Oya

-Oya lets you bootstrap CI/CD for your project using ready-made packages supporting various workflows and CI/CD tools.
+Oya lets you bootstrap CI/CD for your project using ready-made packs supporting various workflows and CI/CD tools.

 ## Install Oya and its dependencies